Connor Hill, Ph.D.

 Storrs, Connecticut, United States

-Research Assistant in the Yuan Lab in the Department of Ecology and Evolutionary Biology.
+• Research Assistant in the Yuan Lab in the Department of Ecology and Evolutionary Biology.
 Spearheaded efforts to identify novel regulators of flower pigmentation in the Mimulus genus.
-Used geneediting and manipulation to identify the mechanisms responsible for proper flower color and pattern.• Conducted a mutant screen of Mimulus verbenaceus and investigated causes of phenotypes ofvarious mutants using genetic mapping mainly focusing on those affecting flower pigments.• Determined the function of a transcription factor responsible for the production of Carotenoidpigments essential for proper flower color and pollination.
+Used geneediting and manipulation.

-Connor Hill, Ph.D.
-Education Details
+Connor Hill, Ph.D. education

-Frequently Asked Questions about Connor Hill, Ph.D.
+Frequently asked questions about Connor Hill, Ph.D.

 What company does Connor Hill, Ph.D. work for?

-Connor Hill, Ph.D. works for Johnson & Johnson
+Connor Hill, Ph.D. works for Johnson & Johnson.

-Connor Hill, Ph.D.'s current role is Computational Biologist and Bioinformatician | Using computational biology to develop and tailor treatments | Postdoctoral Fellow with a Ph.D. in Molecular and Cell Biology.
+Connor Hill, Ph.D. is listed as Computational Biologist and Bioinformatician | Using computational biology to develop and tailor treatments | Postdoctoral Fellow with a Ph.D. in Molecular and Cell Biology at Johnson & Johnson.

 What schools did Connor Hill, Ph.D. attend?